Loop

 # systemctl enable --now named

-First, install the loop-release RPM package that will add the loop-fedora and loop-fedora-testing DNF repositories to your system, as well as associated GPG keys used to verify signed RPM packages from these repositories:
+First, install the border-release RPM package that will add the border-fedora and border-fedora-testing DNF repositories to your system, as well as associated GPG keys used to verify signed RPM packages from these repositories:

 Then, install the loop RPM package that will install the Loop software and documentation: